V1997/V1997/README.md

 # 💫 About Me:
-"I'm a tech whiz at Genpact, Noida, rocking Linux, databases, Jira, and more.
+"I'was a tech whiz at Genpact, Noida, rocking Linux, databases, Jira, and more.
 I fix stuff fast and make customers smile.
 I'm also a freelance web wizard on WordPress with AWS magic.<br><br>
 I did a cool Java internship, built exciting projects like Trivia API, and I'm all about learning new tech tricks.
 Got my degree in IT, plus certifications in Full Stack Dev and more!"

 <br><br>